APPLYING FOR AID 2022-2023

 FINANCIAL AID APPLICATION PROCESS

 Let's get to it!
-You're just four steps away from receiving your financial aid award package from Moravian College.
+You're just four steps away from receiving your financial aid award package from Moravian University.

 All new students will be considered for merit scholarships.
 Merit scholarship decisions are based on application materials submitted to the Admissions Office.

 To apply for other financial aid resources, such as need-based grants and scholarships, Federal Direct Loans, and Federal Work-Study, you will need to complete the Free Application for Federal Student Aid (FAFSA) or check out the 'MyStudentAid' app for iOS and Android.

-Moravian College uses only the FAFSA to apply for financial aid.
+Moravian University uses only the FAFSA to apply for financial aid.
 Unlike many other schools, we do not use supplemental financial aid applications.
 Don’t forget to add our school code (003301) to your FAFSA!

 The 2022-2023 FAFSA is available as early as October 1, 2021.
 We advise you to submit your FAFSA as close to October 1 as possible, in order to maximize aid eligibility and expedite your aid offers from colleges you’ve applied to.
 This will enable you to make the most informed decisions when choosing which school is right for you.